alhanoofalsagir/Tire-suspention-System/README.md

 # Mech-Eng Second Task 🗣:

 ## Description 📝:
-In this task, I explained the steps required to design the foot joint <br />
+In this task, I described the steps involved in designing the foot joint. <br />

 ## Steps :star: :
 The followed steps are explained in the link: <br />